JeremyJones/jpmctt/README.md

 * README.md - this file
-* main.py - **primary wrapper** which adds the data from stdin and outputs the results to stdout.
+* main.py - **primary wrapper** which adds the data from stdin and outputs the results to stdout
-* models.py - class definitions and configuration data.
+* models.py - class definitions and configuration data
-* sample-data-longer.tsv - longer version of the sample data.
+* sample-data-longer.tsv - longer version of the sample data
-* sample-data.tsv - sample data as provided.
+* sample-data.tsv - sample data as provided
 * test.py - unittest script

-## Issues
+## Known Issues

 * Reliance on hard-coded field names + globals, particularly for settlement date adjustments and USD calculation.